 The UK government’s version of a green new deal is very likely to go the same way as its strategy for responding to a pandemic… and mostly for the same reason.
 Rather like the pandemic plan, it looks good on paper, so long as nobody gets into the fine detail or highlights the obvious flaws.

-As with everything else that governments do, the UK’s green 10-point plan is as much a public relations exercise as a serious attempt to resolved our Earth limits predicament.
+As with everything else that governments do, the UK’s green 10-point plan is as much a public relations exercise as a serious attempt to resolve our Earth limits predicament.
 It will add to the growing marginalisation of protest groups like Extinction Rebellion, since the government will be able to claim that they are already doing what XR calls for; albeit on a slightly longer timescale than XR claim is necessary.
 For the wider public, though, the government will be seen to be making a far more concerted effort to address climate change than previous governments have.
 Indeed, on paper the Johnson plan is not too far removed from the policies set out in Corbyn’s manifesto last year.

 As with the pandemic plan, the opposition is also on the wrong side of the 10-point plan.
 Rather than doing what oppositions are supposed to do – ask awkward questions and get into the fine detail – they urge the government to commit to even more radical change.
 As Roger Harrabin at the BBC reports: